 Extend my limits.
 If you can’t go through the front door, how about trying the side door?
 Think laterally and be resourceful.
 It can be very easy to shrink inside your shell where it is warm and cosy but do you really want to live the rest of your life at half-mast?

 Everyone needs a reason to live.
 A reason to get up in the morning.
 A reason to go through all the tedious bits and pieces in life when the going gets tough, boring or too painful to go on.
-It doesn’t matter what that reason is but without that, how to you keep putting one foot in front of the other?
+It doesn’t matter what that reason is, but it helps you keep putting one foot in front of the other.